Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Adapting Start Offset to Optimize Data Freshness in Task Chains

 \subsection{Task Prioritization - Case 1: Linear Task Chain}

 For a linear task chain $\mathcal{P}$ executing on a single processor, the explicit modeling of data dependencies can be simplified.
-We reduce the precedence-constrained scheduling problem to a standard \textbf{Earliest Deadline First (EDF)} problem by deriving \textit{Effective Deadlines} ($D^{eff}$) for each task.
+We reduce the precedence-constrained scheduling problem to a standard \textbf{Earliest Deadline First (EDF)} problem by deriving \textit{Effective Deadlines} for each task, modeled as the priority in our task model, e.g., $P_i = D^{eff}_i$.

 In a linear chain, a predecessor $\tau_i$ must finish early enough to allow all subsequent tasks $\{\tau_{i+1}, \dots, \tau_{N}\}$ to execute and communicate before the global chain deadline.
-Therefore, the absolute deadline of a task is not its period $T$, but a stricter constraint derived from the demand of its successors.
+Therefore, the absolute deadline of a task is not its period $T_i$, but a stricter constraint derived from the demand of its successors.

-Let the task chain consist of $N$ tasks, where $\tau_N$ is the chain head (Actuator) and $\tau_1$ is the source (Sensor).
+Let the task chain consist of $N$ tasks, where $\tau_1$ is the chain head (e.g., an actuator task with no consumers) and $\tau_N$ is the last task in the chain (e.g., a sensor task with no dependencies).

 \textbf{1.
 Base Case (Chain Head):} The actuator must complete by the end of the period.